LoginRadius/docs/content/references/sdk/android-sdk/index.md

      android:value="@string/app_id" />
    ```

-3. Facebook Configuration for Facebook Native Login
+3. Facebook configuration for Facebook Native Login

-   Create a new Facebook App on the Facebook Developer site.
+   - Create a new Facebook App on the Facebook Developer site.
 You will need to create an Android application and get a Facebook Application ID: https://developers.facebook.com/

    - Create a Development Key Hash
      Facebook uses the key hash to authenticate interactions between your app and the Facebook app.
 If you run apps that use Facebook Login, you need to add your Android development key hash to your Facebook developer profile.

      You need to add this code under activity onCreate method.Put your activity package name in this code.
 After that run the below code and you'll get KeyHash in logs.